abdosamy97/Data-engineering-RT-final_project/README.md

   https://us-central1-ready-de-25.cloudfunctions.net/sellers_table

-- You can find the raw data in the postgreDB with the following connection details:
-  -
-  -
-  -
-  -
 - Your code is expected to follow the clean coding guidelines discussed in previous sessions (folder naming and hierarchy, variable naming, no unused import etc.).

 - You are expected to follow Github best practices ( New branch with a clear and descriptive name, short and clear commit message and Good PR description)